 |Bank/Product||One time fixed interest rate (p.a.)||Tenures||Transaction Fee/Processing Fee||Minimum amount (if any)|

 |HSBC Cash Instalment Plan||6.88%||12-36 months||2% cash advance fee if less than RM5000 borrowed.

 RM5000 to be eligible for the 0% cash advance fee.

 |OCBC Call for Cash||5.99%||12-36 months||1% cash advance fee||RM1000|

 |Alliance Bank Fast Cash Plan||6.99-7.99%||12-36 months||No||RM1000|

 |Hong Leong Bank Call for Cash Plus||6.38-9.88%||12-36 months||RM12 handling fee||RM1500|

 |Maybank Ezy Cash||0%||6 months||3.88% cash advance fee||RM2000|

-If you don’t have a credit card from the cash issuer of your choice, apply online at RinggitPlus.
-You can also check with your current bank if they have any cash instalment plans available as the list above isn’t exhaustive.
+If you don’t have a credit card from the cash issuer of your choice, you can apply online at RinggitPlus.
+You can also check with your current bank if they have any cash installment plans available as the list above isn’t exhaustive.

-Whichever method you choose, always make sure you read the terms and conditions and if in any doubt, be sure to hound you bank officer for the info!
+Whichever method you choose, always make sure you read the terms and conditions and if in any doubt, be sure to check with your bank officer for more info!
 The product is there for your convenience and to help you in times of trouble so ensure it does just that – not get you into more trouble!